US STOCKS-Futures flat as data, Fed minutes awaited

 * Indexes down: Dow 0.2 pct, S&P 0.32 pct, Nasdaq 0.36 pct (Updates to mid-afternoon, changes byline)

-NEW YORK, Nov 20 U.S. stock index futures were little changed Wednesday ahead of the release of stimulus-sensitive inflation data and the minutes from the most recent Federal Reserve policy-setting meeting.
+NEW YORK Nov 20 U.S. stock index futures were little changed Wednesday ahead of the release of stimulus-influencing inflation data and the minutes from the most recent Federal Reserve policy-making meeting.

-She said an indication of subdued inflation could help keep Fed stimulus in place well into 2014.
+* The U.S. Labor Department releases its Consumer Price Index for October at 8:30 a.m.
+EST (1330 GMT).
+Economists surveyed by Reuters expect an unchanged reading compared with a 0.2 percent rise in September.
+Excluding food and energy items, the CPI is expected to have risen 0.1 percent, the same gain as in September.

-Real earnings and retail sales for October are also expected at 8:30 a.m. while September business inventories are due at 10:00 a.m.
+* Real earnings and retail sales for October are also expected at 8:30 a.m. while September business inventories are due at 10:00 a.m.
 (1500 GMT).

-S&P 500 futures fell 1 point and were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures fell 10 points and Nasdaq 100 futures added 2 points.
+* Deere & Co reported higher-than-expected fourth-quarter profit and forecast 2014 earnings that topped estimates.
+Its shares gained 2.7 percent in premarket trading.

-Deere & Co reported higher-than-expected fourth-quarter profit and forecast 2014 earnings above estimates.
-Its shares gained 4 percent in premarket trading.
+* S&P 500 futures fell 1 point and were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures fell 7 points and Nasdaq 100 futures added 1 point.

 * Indexes down: Dow 0.2 pct, S&P 0.32 pct, Nasdaq 0.36 pct (Updates to mid-afternoon, changes byline)